 - (L) Hummus with fruit and veggie sticks (carrot, apple, celery, and cucumber)

-- (D) Minestrone soup with dinner rolls
+- (D) Minestrone Soup with Dinner Biscuits

 Day 5

-- (L) Tuna salad with homemade crackers
+- (L) Tuna salad with Homemade Crackers

-- (D) Chicken sandwiches, roasted potato wedges, carrots
+- (D) Chicken sandwiches, Roasted Potato Wedges, carrots

 Day 6